corpsecouch/corpsecouch.github.io/src/articles/archive/were-living-in-the-future/index.md

 ---
 title: 'We''re Living In The Future'
 subtitle:  'It just doesn''t look like what we expected'
+description: 'It just doesn''t look like what we expected'
 date: '2025-01-16T12:00'
 layout: 'article'
 preview: